 Mona: Because why would you make up a story that wasn't cool?
 Regardless of when and how exactly Clovis converted to Christianity, his conversion is incredibly important.
+He co ed to Christianity, his conversion is incredibly important.
 He converted to Catholicism, not Arianism.
 Clovis saw it as his duty to help spread Catholicism across Europe, and he was very successful.
 Because of Clovis' conversion, Catholicism will go on to be the type of Christianity practiced by all of Western Europe for hundreds of years.
 Even today, Catholicism is the largest branch of Christianity in the world, and that's thanks to Clovis.
 If Clovis had converted to Arianism or hadn't converted at all, history would have been very different.